 What better way to immerse yourself in the heritage of Fontainhas than by staying in one of the Portuguese mansions.
 There are accommodations for all budgets.

-- Boutique: The impeccable La Maison, tucked away on Saint Sebastian Chapel Road, has eight elegant rooms and a gourmet European fusion restaurant.
+- Boutique: La Maison is tucked away off 31st January Road, and has eight elegant guest rooms and a popular gourmet European fusion restaurant (Desbue) that's open to the public.
 Expect to pay about 5,000 rupees per night upwards, with breakfast included.
-Mateus is a beautifully restored 1879 Portuguese mansion on 31st January Road.
-It has nine guest rooms starting from 3,000 rupees per night for a double.
+Mateus is an immaculately revamped 1879 Portuguese mansion on 31st January Road.
+It has a courtyard with plunge pool, and nine guest rooms starting from 3,500 rupees per night for a double during the low season.

 - Iconic: Welcome Heritage Panjim Inn, built in the 1800s, was one of the first big mansions of Fontainhas.
-It's been owned by the same family for five generations and nostalgically restored to retain the feel of the bygone era.
+It's been owned by the same family for five generations and restored to retain the feel of the bygone era.
 There are 24 unique rooms decorated with period furniture and antiques.
 Rates start from around 5,000 rupees per night for a double.
 Breakfast is included.

-- Bed and Breakfast: Hospedaria Abrigo de Botelho, housed in a lovingly restored 150 year old Portuguese homestead that was turned into a bed & breakfast by local realtor Roy Botelho.
+- Bed and Breakfast: Hospedaria Abrigo de Botelho, housed in a 150 year-old Portuguese homestead that was turned into a bed & breakfast by local realtor Roy Botelho.
 He's the perfect host.
 There are eight rooms spread over two floors.
-Rates start from about 3,000 rupees per night, including breakfast.
+Rates start from 3,500 rupees per night, including breakfast.

 - Hostel: The Old Quarter Hostel is perfect for sociable young backpackers.
 Bicycles are offered on rent for exploring the area.
 Expect to pay 600 rupees per night for a bed in a mixed or female-only dorm.
 Private rooms are available from 1,700 rupees per night.
-The standard basic ones are in a separate 200 year old building nearby.
+The standard basic ones are situated in a separate 200 year-old building nearby.
+The White Balcao is an upmarket option with cafe, boutique and yoga studio.
+It has three dorms and a twin-sharing room, able to accommodate a maximum of 16 guests.

 Where to Eat and Drink